JaredZieche/nvim/README.md

 # My NeoVim Configuration

 I copied this configuration from [allaman/nvim](https://github.com/allaman/nvim).
-My current nvim configuration is in my dotfiles and I want to preserve that for usage until I get a new setup that I like.
-I am trying to separate this config and use a pure lua setup and mvoe away from COC in favor of built-in lsp.
+My current nvim configuration is in my [dotfiles](https://github.com/jaredzieche/nvim) and I want to preserve that for usage until I get a new setup that I like.
+I am trying to separate this config and use a pure lua setup and move away from COC in favor of built-in lsp.

 ## Features